 I also want a mobile phone user to be able to scroll the image left and right on their screen - because the images are too wide to display on a mobile phone, I want them to appear in some sort of box, which allows the user to push the image left and right to view more of it.
 I know how to use @media and max-width, if that helps.

-OCR Data Entry in Sheets Category: Adobe Acrobat, Data Entry, Data Extraction, Data Management, Data Processing, Excel, Google Sheets, PDF Budget: ₹750 - ₹1250 INR
+Data Entry From Scanned Documents Category: Data Cleansing, Data Entry, Data Extraction, Data Management, Data Processing, Excel, Google Sheets, PDF Budget: £750 - £1500 GBP